rhinotamer/PokerGame/README.txt

 1's cards and the last five are Player 2's cards.
 You can assume that all hands are valid (no invalid characters or repeated cards), each player's hand is in no specific order, and in each hand there is a clear winner.

-The challenge this month is to write a program that reads in the contents of the text file and determines how many games player 1 wins.